Qualcomm says Broadcom ruling to hurt short-term

 The judge also issued an immediate injunction on Qualcomm chips based on WCDMA, a high-speed wireless technology, that were found to infringe Broadcom's video encoding patent.

-Qualcomm, which is also embroiled in legal battles with leading phone maker Nokia (NOK1V.HE: Quote, Profile, Research, Stock Buzz), said it was looking at legal options such as an appeal and promised to have new WCDMA chips in U.S. phones before the end of March.
+Qualcomm, which is also embroiled in legal battles with leading phone maker Nokia NOK1V.HE, said it was looking at legal options such as an appeal and promised to have new WCDMA chips in U.S. phones before the end of March.

 Analysts said the short-term impact of the ruling did not appear to be severe.